LeQua2024/lequa2024.github.io/Workshop.md

 ## Workshop

-The following is a preliminary program of the LeQua sessions at CLEF 2022.
+The following is the program of the LeQua sessions at CLEF 2022.

 Wednesday, September 7